janz02/beer/src/components/README.md

 </br>

 ## File placement
-Keep all files relating to any one component in a single folder, including styling files.
+Keep all files relating to any one component in a single folder, including styling and unit test files.

 Add the same name to the style file as well.For example:

 ../responsive/
 - ResponsiveCard.SCSS
 - ResponsiveCard.TSX
+- ResponsiveCard.test.TSX

 It’s a good practice to name a component after the function that it executes so that it’s easily recognizable.